ped7g/ZXSpectrumNextMisc/displayedge/README.md

 well on your display, then save the config.

 The controls are:

     OP   : to select the edge of display for editing HJKL : subtract/add to the margin of selected edge Q    : exit back to NextZXOS
-R       : reload the cfg file currently stored on disk (discards any changes) S       : save the currently modified values to cfg file F       : change between 50Hz/60Hz mode (also regular "F3" should work) T       : in VGA modes you can switch between different video-mode timings
+    R    : reload the cfg file currently stored on disk (discards any changes) S    : save the currently modified values to cfg file F    : change between 50Hz/60Hz mode (also regular "F3" should work) T    : in VGA modes you can switch between different video-mode timings (Q/R/S/F/T usually requires confirmation by pressing "Y" after)